kursatarslan/Mqtt.Broker/ReadMe.md

 ]

-After that,following vehicle want to join active platoon that Lead vehicle has already created Press "S" keyborad button on terminal 3
+After that,following vehicle want to join active platoon that Lead vehicle has already created Press "P" keyborad button on terminal 3

 Mqtt.FollowerClient git:(master)  Client Publish joining spesific platoon at the broker as  platooning/message/followingVehicle1  payload =>